 These online courses are designed for motivated and academically advanced high school students to explore their intellectual passions, develop analytic reasoning and creative thinking, and study directly with expert instructors.
 Courses are offered for credit throughout the summer and academic year, and give students the opportunity to take a broad offering of math and physics courses not typically offered in secondary schools.

 This program is designed for high school (rising juniors and seniors) and pre-medical undergraduate students interested in pursuing careers in medicine, STEM, medical research and development, or health care design, with a specific focus on Anesthesiology, Perioperative and Pain Medicine.
-Three sessions will be offered in 2020: Session 1 June 15-26, 2020, Session 2 July 27-August 7, 2020, Session 3 (Advanced) July 6-17.
-Tuition for Sessions 1 and 2 is $4,500.
-Tuiton for Session 3 is $5,995.
+Three sessions will be offered in 2023: Session 1 June 26 - July 7, 2023, Session 2 (Advanced) July 17-July 21, 2023, Session 3 (Virtual) July 31-August 11, 2023.
+Tuition varies depending on session.

 SAGE (Science Accelerating Girls' Engagement) is a one-week summer camp for public high school students (age 14-17) hosted by scientists and engineers to share what life is like in STEM (Science, Technology, Engineering, and Mathematics) professions.

 This program aims to foster innovation, grow the STEM community, and engage intelligent, creative, and passionate young women in the everyday life of scientists and engineers.
 Throughout the week, students will participate in job shadowing, hands-on projects, professional development, networking activities and more!